Richardtugwell/lucee-fw1-simple-todo/README.md

 ###Requirements
 * [Maven](http://maven.apache.org/) to build the project
 * [Foreman](https://github.com/ddollar/foreman) to run locally

+###Lucee info
+Version 4.5.3.001

+Lucee admin settings such as mappings and datasources are defined in application.cfc

+###FW1 Notes
+Version 4.0.0 Alpha

 ###Instructions
 To get started, run the following commands in GitBash (or your terminal of preference):